22 Streaming Facts About House of Cards

 19. CHINA LOVES FRANK UNDERWOOD.

-House of Cards has found an enormous audience in China, where it streams on Sohu, the Chinese equivalent of Netflix.
+has found an enormous audience in China, where it streams on Sohu, the Chinese equivalent of Netflix.
 In 2014, the company reported that, of the 24.5 million people who watched House of Cards, the majority of them were government employees.
 Wang Qishan, one of the Communist Party of China’s most powerful leaders, is reportedly one of the series’ most ardent fans.

 20. PRESIDENT OBAMA HATES HOUSE OF CARDS SPOILERS!